 What Causes Toothaches?
 Lots of Things!

 Toothaches aren’t an ailment.
 They’re a symptom of a problem!
 Finding that problem is key to getting it fixed.
 The right dentist can help you find what’s wrong and get you on your way to oral wellness.

-If you want to know what causes toothaches in your life, always ask a professional before making assumptions.
+Always ask a professional before making assumptions if you want to know what causes toothaches.
 To learn more, check out our dental health section.